1.B.20 The Two-partner Secretion (TPS) Family

 Partially folded protein (periplasm) → Folded protein (external milieu)

-Outer membrane transporter essential for contact-dependent growth inhibition, CdiB; exports CdiA (AAZ57198) (Aoki et al., 2005).
-Mediates contact-dependent growth inhibition (CDI), a phenomenon by which bacterial cell growth is regulated by direct cell-to-cell contact.
+Outer membrane transporter essential for contact-dependent growth inhibition, CdiB, of 588 aas and possibly two TMSs, one N-terminal and one near the C-terminus (Q3YL97).
+It exports the protein toxin, CdiA (AAZ57198) (Aoki et al., 2005).
+It mediates contact-dependent growth inhibition (CDI), a phenomenon by which bacterial cell growth is regulated by direct cell-to-cell contact.
 The CdiA/CdiB two-partner secretion system appears to play a direct role (Aoki et al. 2008).
+The 3-d structure of this secretion system and one other have been determined (Guerin et al. 2020).

 CdiB of E. coli (AAZ57197)